 There’s no doubt, posts that show ‘last updated’, or no date at all rank higher.
 You may have noticed the date in the search results was Aug 15, 2014, that was the previous date the article was updated, I guess it takes a few days for Google to notice the updates, which is the reason to not show any dates in the first pics.

 Anyway, it’s been a day and I’ll need more testings to be totally sure, but that’s not really the point of this article… if you know how to rank, you will, with or without post dates, the big reason I wanted to talk about article dates is they have a huge impact on user experience… it might be positive or negative depending on what you show.

 Let me ask you: do you like reading 5 year old articles?

-but you certainly like reading 5 year old articles that get updated often enough to make you feel the blog they’d been published on is quite fresh.
+But you certainly like reading 5 year old articles that get updated often enough to make you feel the blog they are published on is quite fresh.

 Almost everybody is like that.

 When I go to a blog and see an old article I’m already thinking about the back button, no matter how cool the article is, or that it might get updated, even if it does not say.